-If a sample taken during for cervical screening test shows low-grade or borderline cell abnormalities, the sample should automatically be tested for HPV.
+If a sample taken during the cervical screening test shows low-grade or borderline cell abnormalities, the sample should automatically be tested for HPV.
 If HPV is found in your sample, you should be referred for a colposcopy for further investigation and, if necessary, treatment.
-If no HPV is found, then you will carry on being routinely screened as normal.
+If no HPV is found, you'll carry on being routinely screened as normal.

-If your sample shows more significant cell changes you will be referred for colposcopy without HPV testing.
+If your sample shows more significant cell changes, you'll be referred for colposcopy without HPV testing.

-In some areas, a test for HPV will be carried out as the first test on the screening sample.
-In these cases, the sample will only be checked for abnormal cells if HPV is found.
-If HPV isn’t found, you will be offered a screening test again in three to five years time (depending on your age).
+In some areas, a test for HPV is the first test on the screening sample.
+In these cases, the sample is only checked for abnormal cells if HPV is found.
+If HPV isn’t found, you'll be offered a screening test again in three to five years (depending on your age).

 Read about the results of cervical screening tests.

 This video explains what you can expect to happen during cervical screening.

 Media last reviewed: 29/09/2016